Pentagón Jr.: Impact Wrestling (2018–2019)

-Pentagón Jr. debuted with Impact Wrestling on an "Impact Wrestling vs Lucha Underground" co-promoted event at WrestleCon 2018, winning a three-way match against Fénix and Impact World champion Austin Aries.
-It was subsequently announced that Pentagón Jr. would face Fénix in a single's match at Impact's Redemption Pay-Per-View event.
+Pentagón Jr. debuted with Impact Wrestling at an "Impact Wrestling vs Lucha Underground" co-promoted event at WrestleCon on April 6, 2018, winning a three-way match against Fénix and Impact World Champion Austin Aries.
+It was subsequently announced that he would face Fénix in a singles match at Redemption on April 22.
 However, following Alberto El Patron's dismissal from the promotion, Pentagón Jr. and Fénix were announced as his replacement in the main event, this time for the Impact World Championship.
-Pentagón Jr. was booked to win the match, claiming the Impact World Championship.
-During the Impact Wrestling television taping the next day Pentagón Jr. successfully defended the championship against Eli Drake and then Jimmy Jacobs, followed by losing the championship to Austin Aries the following night to end Impact Wrestling's television tapings for the week.
-The match for the championship was aired on US television as part of the Under Pressure special episode on May 31.
+Pentagón Jr. pinned Aries to win the championship.
+Two nights later at Impact Wrestling's television tapings, Pentagón Jr. successfully defended the championship against Eli Drake, which aired on May 10.
+He also lost the championship to Aries at the tapings, which aired as part of the Under Pressure special episode on May 31.

-On June 3, Pentagón Jr. headlined an Impact Wrestling "One Night Only" special show called Zero Fear (name after Pentagón Jr. catchphrase), where he defeated Eli Drake and Moose.
-In the Spring and Summer of 2018, Pentagón Jr entered a feud with Sami Callihan whom he has faced numerous occasions across many promotions both on and off television.
-The feud was built up over several Impact broadcasts and was designed to culminate in a match at IW's Slammiversary PPV.
-The stipulation for the match ended up becoming a "mask Vs hair" match after Callihan attempted to remove Pentagón Jr.'s mask after attacking him with a baseball bat.
-At Slammiversary, Pentagón Jr defeated Callihan, and proceeded to shave Callihan's hair as per the stipulations of the match.
+On June 3, Pentagón Jr. headlined an Impact Wrestling "One Night Only" special show titled after his catchphrase, Zero Fear, defeating Drake and Moose.
+He also entered a feud with Sami Callihan, culminating in a match at Slammiversary XVI on July 22.
+The stipulation for the match became a "mask vs. hair" match when Callihan attempted to remove Pentagón Jr.'s mask after attacking him with a baseball bat.
+At Slammiversary, Pentagón Jr defeated Callihan; per the stipulation, he proceeded to shave Callihan's hair.
+At Bound for Glory on October 14, Pentagón, Brian Cage and Fénix lost to Ohio Versus Everything (Dave Crist, Jake Crist and Callihan) in a oVe Rules match.

 On January 12, 2019, Pentagón and Fénix defeated the Latin American Xchange (LAX) during the TV tapings in Mexico to win the Impact World Tag Team Championship.
-At Rebellion.
-They lost the titles back to LAX in a Full Metal Mayhem match.
+At Rebellion on April 28, they lost the titles back to LAX in a Full Metal Mayhem match.

-Return to AAA (2018–present)
+Return to AAA (2018–2023)

 On June 5, 2018, it was announced that Pentagón Jr. was returning to AAA, participating in AAA's Poker de Ases ("Poker Aces") match at Triplemanía XXVI, putting his mask on the line against Psycho Clown, El Hijo del Fantasma and L.A.
 Park.
-On August 2, Pentagon teaming up L.A.
-Park defeating Psycho Clown and Pagano being his first victory after one year since his departure in January 2017.
+On August 2, Pentagon and L.A.
+Park defeated Psycho Clown and Pagano.